Settings

 Default Routing Strategy

 Select the system-wide default routing strategy.
-This applies to any request that does not match a specific routing rule on the Routing page.
+This applies to any request that does not match a specific routing config on the Routing page.
+All ten strategies are available:

 - Priority